Acidcreature/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 # Checkpoint
 4.1 What is a control structure?
+Organized and Easy to follow, Logical.

 4.2 What is a decision structure?
+Set structure with options.

 4.3What is a single alternative decision structure?
+Follows one path but not both

 4.4 What is a Boolean expression?
+True or False

-4.5 What types of relationships between values can you test with relational operators?
+4.5 What types of relationships between values can you test with relational operators?  < > <= >= == !=

 4.6 Write a pseudocode If-Then statement that assigns 0 to x if y is equal to 20.

+If y == 20 then
+   set x = 0
+end if

 4.7 Write a pseudocode If-Then statement that assigns 0.2 to commission if sales is greater than or equal to 10,000.

+if sales >= 10000 then
+   set commision = .2
+end if

 4.8 How does a dual alternative decision structure work?
+Accounts for both

 4.9 What statement do you use in pseudocode to write a dual alternative decision structure?
+If then Else

 4.10 When you write an If-Then-Else statement, under what circumstances do the statements that appear between Else and End If execute?
+When the condition is False

 4.11 If the following pseudocode were an actual program, what would it display?
 ```
 If "z" < "a" Then